Native American and Indigenous Studies Initiative

 Assistant Professor of Chemistry

 Emily’s work is focused on understanding the mechanistic details of solar energy harvesting across a range of energy, time, and length scales.
-She develops state-of-the-art optical probes to create ‘molecular movies’ of light activated chemical reaction dynamics in novel substrates with applications to catalysis and renewable energy.
-Her work encourages Indigenous knowledge and the stewardship of Native Lands for community-driven solutions towards a just and equitable energy transition.
-Emily (Osage) also practices culturally sensitive approaches towards mentorship in chemistry-related disciplines for Native and non-Native students alike.
+She develops state-of-the-art optical probes to create ‘molecular movies’ of light activated chemical reaction dynamics in novel substrates with applications to catalysis, renewable energy, public health, and data technology.
+She engages with tribal communities through STEM research and outreach aimed at bettering our understanding of natural resources, preservation, and land stewardship.
+Emily (Osage) also practices culturally sensitive approaches for inclusive mentorship in chemistry-related fields.

 • Parker VanValkenburgh